-- Hold an annual Title I meeting, at a convenient time, and invite and encourage all parents to attend.
-This meeting and a flexible number of additional meetings will inform parents of their school's participation in Title I and explain the program requirements and the rights of the parents to be involved, and provide: - An explanation of the curriculum and achievement levels at the school, and - Opportunities for regular meetings to participate in decisions relating to the education of their student. - Develop a school-parent compact with parents that describes how families, staff and students will share responsibility for improved student academic achievement and parent-teacher communications that develop a partnership to help students achieve state standards.

-- Shared responsibility includes the school's responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the children served under Title I to meet challenging state academic standards.
-The parents' responsibility is to support their children's learning; volunteer in their child's classroom; and participate, as appropriate, in decisions about the education of their children and the positive use of extracurricular time. - Parent-teacher communications includes: - o Parent-teacher conferences, at least annually; - Frequent progress reports to parents; - Reasonable parent access to communicate with staff, to volunteer and to participate in their child's class, and to observe classroom activities; - Regular, two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand. - Ensure effective parent involvement by: - Providing assistance to parents in understanding Arizona academic standards, Arizona and WESD assessments, Title I requirements, and how to monitor their child's academic progress and achievement; - Providing materials and training to help parents work with their children to improve their academic achievement; - Educating school personnel in the value of parent and family engagement; and - Integrating engagement strategies with other federal and state programs, including preschool programs.
+- informs parents of their school's participation in Title I and explains the program requirements and the rights of the parents to be involved.
+The meeting also provides parents with an - explanation of the curriculum and achievement levels at the school, and - o opportunities for regular meetings to participate in decisions relating to the education of their student. - Finally, each year school leadership develops a school-parent compact with parents that describes how families, staff and students will share responsibility for improved student academic achievement and parent-teacher communications that develop a partnership to help students achieve state standards.
+These school-parent compacts are signed by teachers, students and parents and kept on file in the school office. - WESD parent-teacher communications include: - o Parent-teacher conferences, at least annually; - o Frequent progress reports to parents; - Reasonable parent access to communicate with staff, to volunteer and to participate in their child's class, and to observe classroom activities; - Regular, two-way, meaningful communication between family members and school staff, and, to the extent practicable, in a language that family members can understand.